granular-software/template-express-oauth-sqlite/README.md

 ## Database Setup

 This template uses SQLite for authentication data storage (users, sessions, tokens, etc.).
-The database file is created automatically on init.
+The database file is created automatically on init, and the init script creates the full schema.

 Initialize the schema: